NxxxxxxW/Control-thread/README.md

 Function declaration:

-1. Pause or resume program: After the program run, you can input “p” for pause the program or input “r” for resume the program.
+1. Pause or resume program: After the program run, input “p” for pause the program or input “r” for resuming the program.

 2. Adjust the number of operators